Skip to content

 Hub-Spoke Failure Modes

-In long-running workflows, the hub's message history grows with each subagent round-trip; routing quality degrades as context depth exceeds the model's effective window.
-The standard mitigation is external memory offload combined with a hierarchical split when a single hub's agent count approaches 7.
+In long-running workflows, the hub's message history grows with each subagent round-trip, and routing quality degrades as context depth exceeds the model's effective window.
+The standard mitigation combines external memory offload with a hierarchical split when a single hub's agent count approaches 7.

-Information withholding occurs when critical context discovered by one agent never reaches another because the hub fails to relay it, especially common when spokes produce structured outputs, and the hub filters fields before forwarding.
+Information withholding occurs when critical context discovered by one agent never reaches another because the hub fails to relay it.
+This pattern shows up most often when spokes produce structured outputs and the hub filters fields before forwarding.

-Intent's Coordinator Agent addresses this relay problem through its living spec architecture: when analyzing hub-spoke implementations during cross-service refactoring, Augment Code's Context Engine traces data flow dependencies across the full codebase, surfacing relay gaps where critical context drops between agents.
+Intent's Coordinator Agent addresses this relay problem through its living spec architecture.
+When analyzing hub-spoke implementations during cross-service refactoring, Augment Code's Context Engine traces data flow dependencies across the full codebase and surfaces relay gaps where critical context drops between agents.

 Mesh Pattern: Peer-to-Peer Agent Collaboration